joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 I think [this page](http://www.prismnet.com/~mcmahon/Notes/strings.html) explains their differences quite well.
 If there is any confusion about what is on this page, don't hesitate to ask.

-One confusing part however is understanding the term `array`.
+One confusing part however is understanding the term "array".
 We'll talk more about them later in the course, but for now think of them as "a list of something".
-Therefore, in this instance, we're talking about "a list of characters".
+Therefore, when we see "character array" we're talking about "a list of characters".

 ##### C strings
+The C-standard way of making C++ strings, these are normally avoided because they're finicky to work with.

 For a list of c-string functions, go [here](http://www.cplusplus.com/reference/cstring/).

 ##### Strings

-For a list of string functions, go [here]().
+For a list of string functions, go [here](http://www.cplusplus.com/reference/string/).

 #### cmath and Generating Random Numbers
 ##### cmath
 The `cmath` header lets you use specific math functions, such as `tan` (tangent), `sqrt` (square root), and more.
 A